-Legally binding restrictive regulations should be introduced to substitute lead fishing weights with nontoxic alternatives.
-Such regulations need to be enforceable and thus partial restrictions are advised against to help ensure compliance, and should involve restriction on both sale and possession of lead ammunition.
+Legally binding restrictive regulations should be introduced to substitute lead fishing weights with non-toxic alternatives in habitats where migratory birds have been shown to be particularly at risk, specifically non-coastal habitats.
+Such regulations need to be enforceable and thus partial restrictions are advised against to help ensure compliance.

-- Collated information on fishing practices, plus lead fishing weight usage, globally in relation to at-risk migratory bird species distribution (needed to determine likely affected areas and scale of impacts). - Collated information on current legislative processes related to fishing weights (needed to help evaluate risk and assess compliance with, and efficacy of, these measures). - Understanding of the drivers for using lead fishing weights and the opinions of anglers to the nontoxic alternatives. - Good understanding of possible population level impacts (needs better surveillance of both known atrisk species and other potentially affected species, plus further research on sub-lethal effects).
+- Collated information on fishing practices, plus lead fishing weight usage, globally in relation to at-risk migratory bird species distribution (needed to determine likely affected areas and scale of impacts). - Collated information on current legislative processes related to fishing weights (needed to help evaluate risk and assess compliance with, and efficacy of, these measures). - Understanding of the drivers for using lead fishing weights and the opinions of anglers to the non-toxic alternatives. - Good understanding of possible population level impacts (needs better surveillance of both known atrisk species and other potentially affected species, plus further research on sub-lethal effects).